Realm-Bot/docs/modules/member-gate.md

 ### What is Member Gate?

-Member Gate is an **automated entry moderation system** that evaluates players as they join your Realm and applies an action—typically **Kick** or **Ban** - based on rules you define.
+Member Gate is an **automated entry moderation system** that evaluates players as they join your Realm and applies an action -typically **Kick** or **Ban** - based on rules you define.
 It is designed for Realm Owners who need stricter access control than invite codes alone can provide, especially for public or semi-public Realms.

 Member Gate is particularly effective for Realms that want to restrict gameplay to specific player types (for example, a **Console-Only PvP Realm**), or for communities that need basic automated filtering for suspicious join patterns.